elllo

 Joel: I'm sorry.
 You had gone back to Canada and did you have kind of reverse culture shock when you went back?

 Michele: Yes, I did actually.
-I... at that time, I had lived in Japan for about three years and I returned to Canada and I was so used to living in Japan and I guess I had to change my thinking and behavior a little bit while I was in Japan so when I went back to Canada I felt like, "OK, now I have to change back."
+I... at that time, I had lived in Japan for about three years and I returned to Canada and I was so used to living in Japan and I guess I had to change my thinking and behaviors a little bit while I was in Japan so when I went back to Canada I felt like, "OK, now I have to change back."

 Joel: The first thing I noticed when I had gone back to the United States was in the grocery store, the supermarket, when I was buying my food the cashier would talk to me and ask me questions.